Sales Phase (1-2 weeks)

 - We then work with the customer to identify the scope of the project, any unique drivers or constraints and to understand their budget.

 - During this portion, we show the customer other projects similar to theirs in scope, size, complexity etc so as to ensure our scope definition is in sync.

-- We provide a “ballpark” estimate of where we thing the requirements as defined will cost.
+- We provide a “ballpark” estimate of what we believe the costs will be based on the requirements as defined in our meeting.
 Based on an agreement that our ballpark estimate fits within the customers budget, we schedule site visit.

 - During the site visit, we measure all affected areas, photo everything and further confirm and refine the customer’s detailed requirements as captured either on the phone or in the SRDC.

 - Now that we have visited the home and the measurements, we revisit the ballpark estimate to ensure once again we are in sync.

 - At this point based on structural changes, physical layout changes and or complexity of any new designs required for a kitchen, bath or addition, we may require the customer enter into a Design Services Agreement DSA).
 This fee is typically 5% of the “ballpark” estimate.
 The fee is then deducted off the final project cost if the Homeowner selects Elite as the Remodeler.

 - If a DSA is entered into Elite starts the actual design process.
 If the project is an Addition, then we hire an architect/designer, we hire an engineering company for structural and or foundation drawings and we start the actual design process for the kitchen and or bathroom.

 - Once all designs have been approved by the customer, we create a formal proposal based on the specific design and customer requirements.